 Figure 9.
 Attack on pruning wounds in a loblolly seed orchard by larvae of the southern pine coneworm, Dioryctria amatella (Hulst).
 Photograph by Andrew J. Boone, South Carolina Forestry Commission, www.forestryimages.org.

 Various insecticides are currently registered for and routinely used in intensively managed pine seed orchards to successfully prevent and/or minimize seed losses due to coneworms.
-The presence and timing of D. amatella and most other coneworms can be determined by using commercially available pheromone lures and traps.
-Without the use of insecticides in an integrated pest management system, seed orchards in North Florida could expect to annually lose between 20 to 40% of their crop to coneworms (Goolsby et al. 1972).
+The presence and timing of Dioryctria amatella and most other coneworms can be determined by using commercially available pheromone lures and traps.
 In most conventional forestry and shade tree settings, there is little practical potential for insecticide use due to: the random nature of attacks, the inability of most insecticides to control existing infestations, the relatively limited impact of damage, and the high cost-benefit ratio.

-Recommended management strategies include promoting and maintaining tree health and vigor, and removal and destruction of seriously infested and/or rust infected stems and branches.
-Avoid mechanical injuries to branches and stems because of D. amatella's attraction to volatiles emanating from wounds (Hanula et al. 1985).
-In Florida, eight species of Hymenoptera (three braconids, three ichneumonids and two eulophids) and two species of tachinid flies have been reported as natural enemies of D. amatella larvae or pupae.
-It appears, however, that the combined impact of these parasitoids is not enough to substantially reduce or control populations of this coneworm (Belmont and Habeck 1983, Ebel 1965).
+Recommended management strategies include promotion and maintenance of tree health and removal and destruction of seriously infested and/or rust infected stems and branches.
+Mechanical injuries to branches and stems should be avoided because of Dioryctria amatella is attracted to volatiles that emanate from tree wounds (Hanula et al. 1985).
+In Florida, eight species of Hymenoptera (three braconids, three ichneumonids and two eulophids) and two species of tachinid flies have been reported as natural enemies of Dioryctria amatella larvae or pupae.
+It appears, however, that the combined effects of these parasitoids are not enough to substantially reduce or control populations of this coneworm (Belmont and Habeck 1983, Ebel 1965).